a2br/ecoledirecte.js/README.md

 > ⚠ **The module is still under semver 1.0.0**: This means that big changes in the methods / import architecture can happen at any time.
 Make sure your code is compatible with the new version after updating.

 Browse EcoleDirecte's private API with the module of your dreams.
-But first, [read the docs](https://edjs.gitbook.io/).

 `ed.js` is a Promise-based module, built on TypeScript for a better IntelliSense and type-guarded, solid features.
 It keeps evolving and new features are being added.
 This is the most complete EcoleDirecte client you'll find at that time.
 After the website itself, of course.